-Whether you’re considering putting your own company into liquidation, or are an interested party involved with a business that is going into liquidation, this article will explain the meaning, the process, and the implications.
+Whether you’re considering putting your company into liquidation, or are an interested party involved with a business that is insolvent, this article will explain the meaning, the process, and the implications.

-When a company has debts which outweigh its assets, or when it’s bills exceed available cashflow, it is insolvent.
+When a limited company has debts which outweigh its assets, or when it’s bills exceed available cashflow, it is legally insolvent.

 This means it is closed down, its assets sold and the money used to pay creditors, and finally is is struck off the register at Companies House.

 This entire process, from the moment of insolvency to the final dissolution of the company is known as ‘going into liquidation.’

 While it may feel intmidating and stressful, it can also be fast, efficient and a huge relief to finally put a business behind you with this straightforward process.

 The correct term for the process known as creditors’ voluntary liquidation is as follows:

 - Contact an insolvency practitioner such as ourselves for a free consultation

 - Director proposes an Extraordinary Resolution to Wind Up to the shareholders, the necessary precursor to choosing a voluntary liquidation

 - Once appointed liquidator assumes responsibility for creditor communication, directors powers cease